, which determines the place of supply.

 Conclusion

 Export supply represents a category of transactions conducted beyond the domestic borders of a country.
-It holds the distinction of being treated as zero-rated under the Goods and Services Tax (GST).
+As such, it holds the distinction of being treated as zero-rated under the Goods and Services Tax (GST) law.
 Characterised by elements like cross-border movement, payments in foreign exchange, and the involvement of distinct entities, export supply plays a pivotal role in influencing economic growth, fortifying trade balance, and contributing to GST revenue in India.
-Its positive impact extends to enhancing production, consumption, and investment within the economy, easing the current account deficit, and broadening the tax base and collection.
-Recognising its significance, the encouragement and facilitation of export supply are vital for the government, GST authorities, and exporters.
+Moreover, its positive impact extends to enhancing production, consumption, and investment within the economy, easing the current account deficit, and broadening the tax base and collection.
+Therefore, recognising its significance, the encouragement and facilitation of export supply are vital for the government, GST authorities, and exporters.

 Frequently Asked Questions(FAQs)